cipi deploy

 Deploy notifications

-Add notification steps to any pipeline to keep the team informed on deploy success, failure, and automatic rollbacks.
+Pipeline use case: the webhook path deploys silently — Git returns 200 and the team finds out only if they watch the logs.
+With an SSH pipeline, add notification steps after cipi deploy to broadcast success, failure, and automatic rollbacks to Slack or Telegram.
 Both examples below work with GitHub Actions and GitLab CI using only standard HTTP calls — no extra platform dependencies.

 Slack